cyan92128505/pokecrystal/README.md

 - Many updated maps and numerous all new maps.
 - Random battle weather assigned upon entering an area, though some maps have fixed weather.
-- With a more open world design allowing the player to enter areas with trainers and Pokemon far stronger than they would be able to beat but with hidden powerful rewards.
+- With a more open world design allowing the player to enter areas with trainers and Pokémon far stronger than they would be able to beat but with hidden powerful rewards.
-  - Can travel north to Blackthorn and west to Olivine from beginning of the game.
+  - Can travel north to Blackthorn and west to Olivine from the beginning of the game.
   - Can travel to Kanto as soon as reaching Goldenrod.

 <img src="/screenshots/ruinpast.png" width="150" height="150" />    <img src="/screenshots/yveltal.png" width="150" height="150" />      <img src="/screenshots/sprout.png" width="150" height="150" />    <img src="/screenshots/silvercave.png" width="150" height="150" />